WebAssembly/component-model/design/mvp/Concurrency.md

 [Canonical ABI](CanonicalABI.md#embedding) using strategically placed traps and boolean flags on component instances.

-With Preview 3, a desirable outcome is that if our component imports `imp` and exports `exp` as `async` functions, then the following JS code could run the two `exp` calls concurrently just like if they were JS `async` functions:
+With native concurrency support, what we'd naturally expect is that if our component imports `imp` and exports `exp` as `async` functions, then the following JS code could run the two `exp` calls concurrently, as if they were JS `async` functions:
 ```js
 import source component from './component.wasm';
 async function imp() {